Q'd TOKYO ENERGY & SYSTEMS INC.

 Overview of Operating Results, etc.

-The business environment in which the Group operates was extremely challenging.
-This is because of a gradual decrease in the volume of construction at conventional power stations, which has been the Company’s core business for many years, the cost impact of prices of materials and equipment, and soaring labor costs, as well as chronic labor shortages, despite the expectation of brisk capital investment in decarbonized power sources amid the growing need for investment in decarbonization.
+The business environment in which the Group operates remained challenging.
+This was due to the cost impact of rising prices of materials and equipment, and soaring labor costs, as well as chronic labor shortages, despite the expectations of brisk capital investment in decarbonized power sources amid the growing need for investment in decarbonization, and in power supply infrastructure to meet growing electricity demand, particularly from new data centers resulting from expanded use of generative AI.

 Business results by segment were as follows.